-It is anticipated that as the issues and problems associated with the US's surveillance programs evolve, the nature of contemporary arguments and speeches will also change.
-Therefore, teachers and students are encouraged to look beyond the listed examples and search for more current texts that reflect what pundits, columnists, commentators, politicians, and the public are saying about the issue.
+It is anticipated that as the issues and problems associated with criminal justice and approaches to punishment, evolve, the nature of contemporary arguments and speeches will also change.
+Therefore, teachers and students are encouraged to look beyond the listed examples and search for more current texts that reflect what pundits, columnists, commentators, and the public are saying about immigration in the US at any given moment in current history.